sallen12/weighted_mv_scores/README.md

   - Vertically re-scaled VS (vrvs_sample)
   - Vertically re-scaled IMS (vrims_sample_mv)

+The weighted scores assume that the forecasts are finite samples from a predictive distribution (i.e. ensemble forecasts).
+Arbitrary weight and chaining functions can be employed to emphasise particular outcomes.

+## scoringRules

-Outcome-weighted versions of these scores can be calculated using the existing functionality within the [scoringRules package](https://github.com/FK83/scoringRules).
+Threshold-weighted and outcome-weighted versions of the CRPS, ES, VS, and a Gaussian kernel score are now available within the [scoringRules R package](https://github.com/FK83/scoringRules).